eugenebelieve/vector-search-api/README.md

 };

 ```
 ### We are all set !
-We can now insert 5 documents to test it :
+We can now insert 5 documents in MongoDB Atlas or using MongoDB Compass :

 ```JSON
  [